jeremymaya/herokufy-dotnet/README.md

 While Azure offers many great features and easy hosting option for ASP.NET web applications, it is **EXPENSIVE**.
 With recent Docker support for ASP.NET applications, it is now possible to host the application on Heroku!

-Let's set up a continous deployment to Heroku from a GitHub repository using GitHub Actions.
+Let's set up a continuous deployment to Heroku from a GitHub repository using GitHub Actions.

 ### Deploying the web app

 You can run PostgreSQL in development environment using Docker as well.
 For the instruction on how to run PostgreSQL locally via Docker, please follow the steps in [Code-401-Async-Inn-API - Using Postgres Instead of SQL Server on Docker](https://github.com/jeremymaya/Code-401-Async-Inn-API).

 1. Add `Docker Support` by following the steps in [Create a Multi-Container App with Docker Compose](https://docs.microsoft.com/en-us/visualstudio/mac/docker-multi-container?view=vsmac-2019)
-    * It should be compatiable with Linux
+    * It should be compatible with Linux
 2. Modify the generated `Dockerfile` to work with GitHub Actions and Heroku by following the steps in [Deploying to Heroku from GitHub Actions](https://dev.to/heroku/deploying-to-heroku-from-github-actions-29ej).
     * **IMPORTANT**: Modify the `workflow.yml` file further by adding  a `cd` command to change the current directory to where `Dockerfile` is located before running Heroku CLI commands